rapidsai/rapids-cmake/docs/basics.rst

 *****

 ``rapids-cmake`` is designed for projects to use only the subset of features that they need.
-To enable this the project is decomposed in the following primary components:
+To enable this `rapids-cmake` comprises the following primary components:

 - `cmake <api.html#common>`__
 - `cpm <api.html#cpm>`__